Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 # Quick Start in Visual Studio Code (DEV)
   - [back to the top](#quick-links)

+This is the simplest and least secure setup.
+You will not be able to use the Private Chat sharing feature unless you approve the corresponding SPFx [permissions](#more-advanced-setup).

 **Prerequisites**:

-- Visual Studio Code with a development setup for building SPFx 1.16.1 - 1.18.0 components.
+- Visual Studio Code with a development setup for building SPFx components, versions 1.16.1 - 1.18.0.
-- You should have an **api-key** for native OpenAI or Azure OpenAI with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+- You should have an **api-key** for Azure OpenAI, with configured endpoints for text models of GPT 3.5 and, optionally, GPT 4.
+  - Alternatively, you should have an **api-key** for Native OpenAI.

 ## Configurations